IBM/dbb-git-migration-modeler/docs/03-Configuration.md

 # Configuring the Migration Modeler input files

-The configuration files required to use the DBB Git Migration Modeler utility are copied by the [Setup.sh script](../Setup.sh) from the [samples](../samples/) folder to the **work** folder that was specified during setup process.
+The configuration files required to use the DBB Git Migration Modeler utility are copied by the [Validation](../src/scripts/utils/0-validateConfiguration.sh) script (called by the [Setup](../Setup.sh) script) from the [samples](../samples/) folder to the **work** folder that was specified during setup process.

 Four types of configuration files need to be reviewed and potentially adapted to your installation and your needs, before using the DBB Git Migration Modeler: